- Depot Park

 Next you will arrive at the final of the three installations, ‘Future Bridge’.
 This piece, by artist Ken Turner, represents the current lifestyle and bridge to the future with flowing ribbons of stainless steel representing the river and a canopy packed with imagery, including a microchip.
 The piece also provides a surprise shadow effect when the light is right.

 At the top of the hill take a left to head north on Main Street.
 During the reconstruction of Main Street in 2008-2009, the City integrated an artistic “River” theme visible throughout downtown, including the 18’ carved cedar planks, gateway signs, and murals that line the street.
 Be on the lookout for the artist-inspired benches dotting Main Street along your way.
 (Can you find all 12?)

 At the end of the block you’ll reach Duvall City Hall.
 Check out the wood posts, carved by Dan Cautrell, that support the kiosk outside the building.
 Inside, City Hall also serves as a rotating art gallery for local artists.

 Continuing north on Main Street cross you’ll reach the first of 10 sets of cedar planks lining Main Street.
 This first plank, Cedar Plank (Nichols and Cautrell 1), includes one side by artist Clifford E. Nichols featuring a Great Blue Heron, salmon, and bald eagle, and the other side an intricate carved design by Dan Cautrell.

-Continuing on you’ll find its companion plank, Cedar Plank (Nichols and Cautrell 2), by the same artists.
+Continue on to find its companion plank, Cedar Plank (Nichols and Cautrell 2), by the same artists.
 One side features a beaver, salmon, and dragonfly (by Nichols), the other another an intricate carved design (by Cautrell).

 Continue north, cross the Woodinville-Duvall Road, and then go another 200 feet to the next two planks.
 These companion planks, Cedar Plank (Edwards and Takamohara 1) and Cedar Plank (Edwards and Takamohara 2), parallel each other with one on each side of the street.
 Carved by local artists Bruce Edwards and Chiaki Takamohara, they integrate the theme of river and salmon.